mikesplaces/mikes-quartz/content/Siem Reap Days.md

 Siem Reap has so many looks.
 It's not just temples at Angkor Wat.
 Buddhist temples downtown are beautiful and open.
 Some are hundreds of years old.
 Food and coffee delightful and the pubs and bars are sprinkled liberally all around the city.

+## 15 November 2024

+Its the height of the Siem Reap water festival but we not going.
+Its just too crowded.
+We had gone to the Battambang one and had fun.
+Will find my way to Wat Bo later today for a walk.
+I love going there.
+I think will wait to update this until then.
+Ended up at [[lalatte coffee]].
+Nice place to go.